-Each business is given a rating following an inspection by an officer from the food safety team.
-This is based on how well the business is meeting the requirements of food hygiene law at that time.
+The majority of inspections will be unannounced and the rating is based on how well the business is meeting the requirements of food hygiene law at that time.
 In particular:

-- the condition of the structure of the premises - cleanliness, repair, layout, lighting, ventilation and other facilities
+- The physical condition of the business - including cleanliness, layout, lighting, ventilation, pest control and other facilities

 To ensure that the scheme is fair to businesses, it has been designed to include a number of safeguards.
 These are: